 Account expired or PAM config lacks an 'account' section for sudo, contact your system administrator`

-when the account has not expired, your PAM config probably lacks an ‘account’ specification.
+If, however, the account has not expired, it is possible that the PAM configuration lacks an ‘account’ specification.
 On Linux this usually means you are missing a line in /etc/pam.d/sudo similar to:

 account required pam_unix.so